 This shared service has a total cost of £61,000 all of which is grant funded.
-Therefore there is no revenue budget for this service.
+Therefore there is no additional call on Councils' revenue resources for this service.

 The shared service currently employs 1.5 FTE, including a contract resource and anticipates retaining this number of staff.